-Historian Stephen Ambrose is one of my favorite authors of History and Historical fiction.
+Historian Stephen Ambrose is one of my favorite History and Historical fiction authors.
 His book, “A Band of Brothers,” was an excellent read, even better than the HBO mini-series.

 “The Siege: The Saga of Israel and Zionism” by Conor Cruise O’Brien.
-(The author who inspired Conor’s name)
+(The author who inspired my son Conor’s name)

 Going back to ancient Greece, I’ve always been intrigued by the Great Wars, so I’d have to include Homer’s “The Iliad & The Odyssey.”

-Because we’re Moriarty’s, I must include “The Complete Sherlock Holmes.”
+And Finally, because we’re Moriarty’s, I must include “The Complete Sherlock Holmes.”
 If you are fortunate to have boys, the complete set of 61 books in “The Hardy Boys” series will be fun for them to read.
-As a boy, I spent many summer nights getting lost in my imagination with my face buried in these books.
+As a boy, I spent many summer nights with my face buried in these books, getting lost in my imagination.